dadaniela/skim-challenge/README.md

 ### Implementation

-<span style="color:mediumblue">Challenge **1** - find the factorial</span>
+Challenge **1** - find the factorial

 I started by adding an input field and a button to allow the user to type in the digits and then click on calculate, later I replaced the button with an output field to better match the challenge description.

-Then, I started the logic by selecting the elements and transforming them into integers before passing them to the factorial function.
-That function will then check each input case to handle it correctly, returning the result in the output field.
+Then, I started the logic by selecting the elements and transforming the input value into integers before passing them to the factorial function.
+That function will calculate the factorial and check each input to handle edge cases correctly, returning the result that is then set as the output value and displayed on the screen.

-<span style="color:mediumvioletred">Challenge **2** - fizzbuzz</span>
+Challenge **2** - fizz buzz

 For the second challenge, I’ve added an input field that will display console logs.
-After, selecting the input element and parsing the value into integers, the fizzbuzz function will check the remainder of a division to return the correct log in the console.
+After, selecting the input element and parsing the value into integers, the fizz buzz function will check the remainder of a division to return the correct log in the console.

 ### Other / nice to have

-- For challenge 2 it would be nice to have a small delay that allows the user to finish tying in the value before showing the console logs.
+- For challenge 2 it would be nice to have a small delay that allows the user to finish typing in the value before showing the console logs.
 I found out about debouncing functions but I’m afraid the implementation would cost me much more time as I need to learn it first and didn’t want to copy a piece of code I don’t fully understand.
 It also happens on challenge 1, but the output field changes dynamically and it makes sense, in the console, however, if the user enters two digits the logs might look confusing at first.
-- On challenge 1 I would like the output field to be *readonly*, but adding this property to the HTML won’t lock it.
+- On challenge 1 I would like the output field to be `readonly`, but adding this property to the HTML won’t lock it.
 I could not find a solution to this.
 - On Chrome, the input field with type number works properly, but on Safari and Firefox, it’s actually possible to write any character.
 I did not find a way of limiting that behavior, but the function will check if the values are integers and it doesn’t cause issues.
-- On Firefox I could not remove the **-webkit-inner-spin-button**
+- On Firefox I could not remove the `-webkit-inner-spin-button`